 Attorney General Grewal also announced the publication of an Environmental Crimes Handbook, which is a guide for the state’s law enforcement personnel.
 In his accompanying letter to law enforcement, Grewal highlighted that a range of laws already exist that empower law enforcement officers to investigate, arrest, and prosecute individuals and companies that cause environmental harm.
 The manual aims to “empower law enforcement officers across the state to understand the range of environmental crimes.”
 It includes a summary of the elements and penalties of all the most common and widely applicable environmental laws.
 To further support enforcement, the Environmental Crimes Unit is also developing training to provide to state and local investigators and prosecutors to help address environmental crimes.

 The six new suits confirm that addressing contamination in minority and lower-income communities remains a top priority for the Murphy Administration.
 Property owners and others who may be responsible for pollution and other environmental hazards in such communities should be prepared for increased scrutiny.
-Given that the costs of remediation and related enforcement penalties, businesses should also be proactive and contact an experienced environmental law attorney with any concerns.
+Given that the costs of remediation and related enforcement penalties, businesses should also be proactive and.

 If you have questions, please contact us

 If you have any questions or if you would like to discuss the matter further, please contact me, Dan McKillop, or the Scarinci Hollenbeck attorney with whom you work, at 201-806-3364.